 Toolbars such as Google, AOL and Yahoo keep a record of the search words you have typed into the toolbar search box.
 In order to erase all the search words you have typed in, you will need to check the individual instructions for each type of toolbar.
 For example, for the Google toolbar all you need to do is click on the Google icon, and choose “Clear Search History”.

 If you do not use a password to log on to your computer, someone else could access your email and track your internet usage.
 The safest way to find information on the internet, would be at a local library, a friend’s house, or at work.
+However, you should be aware that monitoring of internet usage is becoming more common in the workplace.

 All of the above information may not completely hide your tracks.
 Many browser types have features that display recently visited sites.
 The safest way to find information on the internet, would be at a local library, a friend’s house, or at work.
+However, be aware of your workplace policy on employee internet usage and surveillance.

 Further information and support about online and digital abuse: